ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 }
 ```

 Now your code is ready to generate deployment artifacts.
-In this case it is a docker image.
+In this case it is a Docker image.

 ```bash
 $> ballerina build hello_world_docker.bal